RAF Lakenheath: 48th Tactical Fighter Wing

 Beginning in late 1971, the 48th TFW started its conversion to the McDonnell Douglas F-4D Phantom II, receiving aircraft that had previously served in Vietnam, with all squadrons now marked with the new 'LN' tailcode.
-However, the delivery of F-4s was intermittent, and working up to full strength (73 aircraft) took 2½ years.
+The delivery of F-4s was intermittent, and working up to a full strength of 73 aircraft took 2½ years.
 Consequently the wing only resumed its full NATO and USAFE commitments on 1st July 1975.
 However the F-4's service with the 48th Tactical Fighter Wing was short, as operation "Ready Switch" resulted in 48th Tactical Fighter Wing receiving General Dynamics F-111s in June 1977.

 African-American Servicemembers during the Cold War

 After the US desegregated the military in 1948, a small community of mixed-race children, whose mothers were British and whose fathers were black American servicemembers based at Lakenheath, formed in Norwich.

 Vanessa Baird, whose father was a black GI based in Lakenheath airfield and whose mother was a Liverpudlian, was born in April 1958.
 Her father did not know about the birth.
 Her mother's family was very disapproving after they found out.
 So Vanessa and her mother went to Norwich.
 There, according to Baird, some of the women married black GIs and went to the US with them.

 Elaine Brown had a similar experience to Vanessa.
 Her mother met black GI Harold Grigsby when he was based at Lakenheath in the early 1950s.
 Her father was sent back to the US before Elaine was born in 1953.
 Elaine's mother told her her father's name and that he was from Washington DC.
 In 1996 with her husband Elaine finally found her father and met her American family.